benmccallum/fairybread/README.md

 for FluentValidation.
 Compatibility is listed below.

-We strive to match HotChocolate's supported .NET target frameworks, though this might not always be possible.
+We strive to match Hot Chocolate's supported .NET target frameworks, though this might not always be possible.

 | HotChocolate | FluentValidation | FairyBread | FairyBread docs |
 | ------------ | ---------------- | ---------- | --------------- |